 - Booth canopies and tables - Vendors must supply their own booth covering and tables.
 Booths and tables must not be a hazard to the public or other vendors. - Vendors with on premise prepared foods and baked goods are required to have a full canopy covering for the booth.
-An umbrella is satisfactory if it is sufficiently weighted and covers the entire table area.

-Weights

-All canopies, umbrellas and other booth coverings are required to have weights (minimum 10 pounds each) securely attached to each leg, no matter the predicted, perceived or actual weather.
-See picture for example of properly secured weight. →

-- Trip Hazards - Vendors are responsible for ensuring that booth set-up, equipment, backstock and all products do not pose safety hazards to anyone on premises.
-This includes the general public, other vendors, market staff, etc. - Fire Extinguishers - Vendors with propane operated equipment in their booths are required to have a suitable fire extinguisher according to the City of Portland Fire & Rescue.
+An umbrella is satisfactory if it is sufficiently weighted and covers the entire table area. - Weights - All canopies, umbrellas and other booth coverings are required to have weights (minimum 10 pounds each) securely attached to each leg, no matter the predicted, perceived or actual weather. - Trip Hazards - Vendors are responsible for ensuring that booth set-up, equipment, back-stock and all products do not pose safety hazards to anyone on the market premises. - Fire Extinguishers - Vendors with propane operated equipment in their booths are required to have a suitable fire extinguisher according to the City of Portland Fire & Rescue.